Koenkk/zigbee2mqtt.io/docs/devices/WSD500A.md

 It's not possible to read (`/get`) or write (`/set`) this value.
 The minimal value is `0` and the maximum value is `100`.
 The unit of this value is `%`.
+If battery value is not showing in zigbee2mqtt briefly pressing reset button AFTER device is fully paired usually resolves the issue.

 ### Temperature (numeric)
 Measured temperature value.